Palominep/startbootstrap-Julia-s-blog/README.md

 Change lots of stuffs:
 Change hamburger thing to be Home (most recommended/most liked posts) - Practice - About - Contact

+Home:
+spotlight(the first thing you see on the page): Musician of the month (different musician everytime) a little about them some of their best pieces

+(Afterwards- there would be a space in between:)

-Home: "If you can play it slow, you can play it faster"- some wise men said (lol Twoset https://www.youtube.com/channel/UCAzKFALPuF_EPe-AEI0WFFw)
+"If you can play it slow, you can play it faster"- some wise men said (lol Twoset https://www.youtube.com/channel/UCAzKFALPuF_EPe-AEI0WFFw)
 -Halidon music https://www.youtube.com/channel/UCyOfqgtsQaM3S-VZnsYnHjQ
 -smalin https://www.youtube.com/user/smalin/featured
 -The Piano Guys https://www.youtube.com/user/ThePianoGuys/featured